 In 2017, Sister District helped Chris get elected to the Virginia House of Delegates.
 Chris has dedicated his life to public service and giving a voice to the people of southwest Virginia.

-As a journalist, I’ve been a fierce advocate for families struggling for access to mental health care and equality in education for students with special needs.
-I’ve investigated reasons why our workforce must adapt for the careers of the future.
-I’ve documented the dramatic rise of child abuse and opioid addiction.
-And I’ve held government leaders accountable while showing how our first responders are left without vital resources.
+As a journalist, he was a fierce advocate for families struggling to be heard for access to mental health care and equality in education for students with special needs.
+And he held government leaders accountable while showing how our first responders are left without vital resources.

 Read more on Chris's website.

 2019 is a thrilling year for Democrats in the Commonwealth—just one seat down in both the state Senate and the House of Delegates, the party is poised to take control of the General Assembly and turn Virginia into a trifecta for the Democrats.
 New, court-mandated district maps more fairly represent Democratic voters in Virginia, which means some Republican-held districts are now in play.
 And, these are all “Last Chance” races; the legislators elected in 2019 will be serving during the 2021 redistricting process.